TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationOptions/Index.rst

 *-- optional*

-In the :file:`ext_conf_template.txt` file configuration options for an extension can be defined.
-They will be accessible in the TYPO3 backend from Settings module.
+In the :file:`ext_conf_template.txt` file, the configuration options for an extension can be defined and set with default values.
+These configuration options are accessible via the TYPO3 backend and can be overwritten in :guilabel:`Admin Tools` -> :guilabel:`Settings` -> :guilabel:`Extension Configuration`.

 .. _extension-options-syntax: